syamkakarla98/Machine_Learning_Course/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/syamkakarla98/Machine_Learning_Course/blob/master/LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/syamkakarla98/Machine_Learning_Course/blob/master/LICENSE.md) file for details.